Abstract

 AJ

-Frequent mutation of histone-modifying genes in non-Hodgkin lymphoma
+Frequent mutation of histone-modifying genes in non-Hodgkin lymphoma,

 Nature.

-Comprehensive molecular characterization of human colon and rectal cancer
+53Cancer Genome Atlas Research NetworkComprehensive molecular characterization of human colon and rectal cancer,

 Nature.

-Comprehensive genomic characterization defines human glioblastoma genes and core pathways
+54Cancer Genome Atlas Research NetworkComprehensive genomic characterization defines human glioblastoma genes and core pathways,

 Nature.